IBM/lab-activity-recognition/README.md

 ```

 ### Extract embeddings
-Once the xCLIP environment is installed, run the extraction of embeddings
+Once the xCLIP environment is installed, run the extraction of embeddings:

 ```console

 (venv_xclip) $ python scripts/src/xclip_embeddings.py --video_folder your/path/to/videos --output_folder your/path/to/save/outputs
 ```
 The previous command will save video embeddings as `.pt` files already split between training and testing sets.
 It will also save the corresponding labels to the video embeddings.
-Fro training a classification head with the extracted xCLIP embeddings, refer to the `Train classification heads and save predictions` section below.
+For training a classification head with the extracted xCLIP embeddings, refer to the `Train classification heads and save predictions` section below.

 ## 1b.
 Extract Video-LLaVa video embedding